 - 1 lime or lemon cut into wedges for garnish

-- Slice the chicken into strips no wider than a 1/2 inch.
+- Slice the chicken into ½-inch wide strips.
 Transfer to a bowl and use your hands to mix the chicken with the curry powder, fish sauce, and salt.
 Let the chicken marinate at room temperature while you prepare the other ingredients, or refrigerate overnight.

-- Halve, peel, and core the onion.
+- Halve and peel the onion.
 Slice half the onion thinly, and finely dice the remaining half.
 Set the onion slices aside to add at the end.

 - In a wok or large skillet, heat the oil over medium-high heat.
 Add the diced onions and cook until softened, 3 to 4 minutes.
 Stir in the garlic and cook for 1 minute more.